 Microtubules show a dynamic behavior known as dynamic instability, which is characterized by four parameters (1) polymerization velocity (vp, nm/sec), (2) depolymerization velocity (vd, nm/sec), (3) catastrophe frequency (fcat, sec-1), and (4) rescue frequency (fres, sec-1).
 Using the trajectories created in Module 1 (The .txt file contains frame number, total length (in px and μm), track ID, x and y position (pixel and μm) and the length increment from the previous frame (px and micrometer).
 Module 2 derives these dynamic parameters by fitting models using RANSAC.
 (Read more on MTrack-RANSAC models).

 If not forwarded by Module 1, Module 2 can be selected by ▶ ▶

 The panel that opens will allow the user to select individual files containing trajectories which were generated in the first module, which will be displayed as length versus time plots on which RANSAC fits a model of microtubule dynamics using the default parameters.
 Read more about the MTrack-RANSAC parameters.

-Additionally user can also obtain Lifetime and Length distribution for a certain time point or a time-averaged distribution.
-In the length distribution plot the mean length and standard deviation will also be displayed in the plot after fitting an exponential decay curve to the obtained distribution.
+In addition, the user can obtain microtubule length distribution for a certain time point or a time-averaged distribution.
+In the length distribution plot, the mean length, and the standard deviation will be displayed after fitting an exponential decay curve to the obtained distribution.